 Access control installations can be complicated.
 Before you even begin looking for an installer, you need to determine your installation complexity so you can align your budget with your priorities.

 How an access control installer navigates from conception to installation may seem mystical.
 But the gist of it is extremely easy to understand if you know what you’re looking for.

-Ask yourself these questions before moving forward, and you’ll get a good idea of how complex your install could be.
-The more of these you say “yes” to, the harder your install might be.
+Ask yourself these questions before moving forward, and you’ll get a good idea of how complex your installation could be.
+The more of these you say “yes” to, the harder your installation might be.

 - Is your IT closet further than 30 feet from the exterior doors where you want access control?

 - Is the door the only means of egress from the facility?

 - Are you missing power or internet hookups in your IT closet?

 - Do you have a “finished” (not drop-tile) ceiling?

 - Do you need to control access to one door or multiple doors?